Tunneling anisotropic magnetoresistance in organic spin valves: Abstract

 \section{Abstract}

-We report the observation of tunneling anisotropic magnetoresistance (TAMR) in an organic spin valve with only one ferromagnetic electrode.
-The spin valve is based on a new high mobility perylene diimide-based n-type organic semiconductor.
-We attribute the TAMR to tunneling injection processes from the epitaxial Lanthanum Strontium Manganite electrode which dominates the transport properties.
-The typical switching pattern originates from the magnetocrystaline anisotropy of the epitaxial magnetic electrode.
+We report the observation of tunneling anisotropic magnetoresistance (TAMR) in an organic spin-valve-like structure with only one ferromagnetic electrode.
+The device is based on a new high mobility perylene diimide-based n-type organic semiconductor.
+The effect originates from the tunneling injection from the LSMO contact and can thus occur even for organic layers which are too thick to support the assumption of tunneling through the layer.
+Magnetoresistance measurements show a clear spin-valve signal, with the typical two step switching pattern caused by the magnetocrystalline anisotropy of the epitaxial magnetic electrode.

+Over the past years a number of spin-valves based on various organic semiconductors and contact materials have been demonstrated (e.g. \cite{Dediu2002,Xio2004,Maj2006,Xu2007,Wan2005,San2007,Vardeny2010,Sch2009}).
+Although some experiments indicate injection of spin polarized carriers\cite{Vardeny2010} and some clearly show tunneling \cite{San2007,Sch2009}, it is still unclear for a number of other results whether their data show tunneling magnetoresistance (TMR) or actual spin injection and consequently giant magnetoresistance (GMR).
+Moreover, recent results\cite{Wohlgenannt2010} suggest that spin-valve effects are only observed in devices whose resistance only slightly changes during cooldown.
+This behavior is typical for devices operated in the tunneling regime, however, it is less common for electron transport in polycristalline or amorphous organic semiconductors.

+Nonetheless, both GMR and TMR are related to the switching of a pair of magnetic electrodes between parallel and antiparallel magnetization.
+For both effects at least some spin conservation throughout the whole thickness of the organic interlayer is necessary.
+It is, however, known that similar magnetoresistance traces can also be caused by charge carrier injection from a single magnetic electrode into another material by a tunneling process (like charge carrier injection into an OSC), if the magnetic electrode exhibits a suitable magnetocrystalline anisotropy.
+In that case tunneling anisotropic magnetoresistance (TAMR) can appear. \cite{Gou2004}.
+TAMR can cause the magnetic switching characteristics of the electrodes to modulate the tunneling resistance of the injection contact.
+This effect is much larger than the well known anisotropic magnetoresistance observed in the electrode itself and can erroneously be identified as a true spin-valve signal, unless suitable control measurements are carried out.